SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Get the selected item and price.

-Ask the user for quantity.
+Ask the user for a quantity.

 Validate the quantity.

-Search for an existing item.
+Search for an existing item in the order.

-Update the quantity or add a new item.
+Update the existing quantity or add a new order entry.

+Calculate the item cost.

-Calculate the total.
+Add the cost to the total.

 Continue accepting items.